Peak Surf Park secures land in Pasco County, targets 2027 opening

-Peak Surf Park, a surf-focused attraction planned for Tampa Bay, has secured a 35-acre site within the Two Rivers development, in Pasco County.
+Peak Surf Park has secured a 35-acre site within the Two Rivers master-planned community in Pasco County, advancing plans for a large-scale surf and entertainment destination in Tampa Bay.

-The Two Rivers development, spanning 6,000 acres and extending into Hillsborough County, will feature amenities such as a private social club, tennis courts, pickleball courts, pools, playgrounds and a regional park, with shopping and dining.
-The community’s centerpiece is an 18-hole golf course, designed by Scottish architect David McLay-Kidd.
+Two Rivers’ planned amenities include a private social club, tennis and pickleball courts, pools, playgrounds, shopping, dining and an 18-hole golf course designed by Scottish architect David McLay-Kidd.

 You May Also Like